High power rifle: Traditional

 Traditional High Power Rifle shooting is most commonly done using a rifle with a military web or a Model 1907 leather sling, although custom slings for match rifle are available.
 A sling is required to be affixed to the rifle for all stages for service rifles.
-Shooters use a shooting mat, shooting jacket, and wear a specialized glove that is worn on the support hand do dampen pulse, felt recoil, and protect the support hand from the sling which can be very tight during use.
+Shooters use a shooting mat, shooting jacket, and wear a specialized glove that is worn on the support hand to dampen pulse, felt recoil, and protect the support hand from the sling which can be very tight during use.
 The shooting is done at known distances of 100 to 1000 yards from the firing line depending on the format of the match.

 Some High Power Rifle matches are shot only at 200 yards, such as sometimes seen during specific M1 Garand matches, and Axis and Allies matches, although they are still shot from various positions (standing, sitting/kneeling, prone).

 F-Class

 Those matches involving F-Class shooting add additional options, permitting use of a bipod, as well as joystick-equipped rests similar to those used in bench rest shooting.